 One of the coolest things about UniVersus is that it allows players to mix disparate worlds together when building their decks, meaning that characters from, say, Godzilla can take on the protagonists (or even the antagonists) in Attack on Titan, or have heroes from Critical Role duking it out with Starfleet Officers from Star Trek: Lower Decks.
 The possibilities for creative deck building are huge, and the game’s flexibility and cross compatibility between sets is a massive part of its appeal.

 However, as we found when reviewing the Tekken 8 Clash Decks, UniVersus can be pretty daunting and confusing for new players.
-With that in mind, if you’re curious about UniVersus, given how many appealing pop culture worlds it’s currently covered (and there’s plenty more to come), let’s cover all the basics, including how to play UniVersus!
+With that in mind, if you’re curious about UniVersus, given how many appealing pop culture worlds the game currently features (and there’s plenty more to come), let’s cover all the basics, including how to play UniVersus!

 Table of Contents